 In Tsakiris, the court found that the Plaintiff – who held the title of “senior manager,” was earning about $200,000 annually and was only one step below a partner in terms of seniority – was exempt from the entitlement to overtime pay under the manager exception.
 Despite the fact that the Plaintiff performed non-managerial duties such as drafting memoranda, and performing secretarial work, the court still found that these duties did not change the character of the Plaintiff’s employment.
 In substance, the court found that the Plaintiff’s employment was managerial and accordingly that the exception applied.

 The decision in Tsakiris is an interesting one for consideration, and its import is clear: more often than not an employee with managerial duties will not be entitled to overtime pay.

 The decision in Tsakiris relies heavily on a purposive interpretation of the manager exception.
 The plain and ordinary language of the provision tends to suggest that if an employee regularly performs non-managerial duties then the exception does not apply.
 For example, if a “manager” performed non-managerial work 20% of the time and on a regular basis, then arguably the manager exception should not apply in the circumstances since non-managerial duties would be a regular feature of the worker’s employment.

-Call Monkhouse Law today for a free 30 minute phone consultation if you are terminated from your employment.
+Call Monkhouse Law today if you are terminated from your employment.